At the Drive-In: Musical style and influences

-The band's guitar-playing, in the majority of their songs, is characterized by unusual chords, a fast tempo, and a quiet-loud-quiet song structure.
-While Jim Ward and Paul Hinojos provided the rhythmic structure of the song, Omar Rodriguez-Lopez often played more experimental riffs and melodies over the top.
-Effects were heavily used by Rodriguez-Lopez, especially on Relationship of Command, while Ward used the keyboard to create melody, often switching between the guitar and keyboard such as in "Invalid Litter Department".
+The band's guitar work is characterized by unusual chords, a fast tempo, and a quiet-loud-quiet song structure.
+While Ward and Hinojos provided the rhythmic structure of the song, Rodríguez-López often played more experimental riffs and melodies over the top.
+Effects were heavily used by Rodríguez-López, especially on Relationship of Command, while Ward often alternated between guitar and keyboards.

 Legacy

 At the Drive-In is considered one of the most influential post-hardcore artists of the late 1990s and early 2000s.
 Accolades for their album Relationship of Command include being ranked 47th in the 50 Greatest Albums of the 21st century in Kerrang!, 83rd on Spin Magazines 100 Greatest Albums 1985–2005, and 90 on MTV2's greatest albums ever list.
 BBC's Mike Diver stated that the success and eventual "landmark status" of the album helped post-hardcore position itself as a "vital commercial force," adding that Relationship of Command "is the high against which every post-hardcore record since 2000 has been measured."

 In October 2011, Rock Sound magazine inducted Relationship of Command into Rock Sound's Hall Of Fame.
 Their writer Ryan Bird spoke about the legacy of the album, stating that "though At the Drive-In may not have built the road, they were most certainly leading the convoy, allowing those who followed behind to reap the benefits [sic] of their navigation while they crashed and burned on the hard shoulder.
 What remains, however, is a legacy the likes of which may not been seen again."

 Among the artists who have cited At the Drive-In as an influence or expressed admiration for them are …And You Will Know Us by the Trail of Dead, Thursday, Billy Talent, Biffy Clyro, Underoath, Will Swan of Dance Gavin Dance, Nick Hipa of As I Lay Dying, The Fall of Troy, Jamie Lenman, Rolo Tomassi, La Dispute, Mutiny on the Bounty, sleepmakeswaves, Jarvis Cocker, Night Verses, and St Vincent.